philbudne/spipatjs/README.md

 ### span(SSF)

-Where SSF is a String, Set, or Function, matches a string of one or more characters that is among the characters given.
+Where SSF is a String, cset, or Function, matches a string of one or more characters that is among the characters given.
 Always matches the longest possible such string.
 Fails if the current character is not one of the given